 Tuition and Fees

 At South Georgia State College, you'll get the quality education your deserve with an affordable price.
-Check out our tuition and other costs at the location your attending for the 2020-2021 school year.
+Check out our tuition and other fees at the location your attending for the 2022-2023 school year.

 Paying Student Balances